New! Introducing the Black Tyre Wedding Ring

 What are black wedding rings?

-Few buyers are aware of the existence of all black wedding rings.
-The majority of buyers choose traditional finishes, namely silver and gold.
+Few men are aware of the existence of black wedding rings for men.
+The majority of guys choose traditional metals and finishes, namely silver and gold.
 Over the last 5 years, the range of materials and designs has increased significantly.
 One of the newest additions is the metal Zirconium.
 Like Titanium, Zirconium is a very hard, durable metal.
 Lightweight, affordable and durable it is also very versatile.
 In addition to black, it can be anodised in alternative colours.

 Why wear a black wedding ring?